 This trip down memory lane was kind of the beginning of a new chapter.
 One where I could freely travel with him, when in the past I would have needed to stay home with the kids.

 I knew that he would do a great job speaking to these young men, not just because he had been where they are now, but because of his passion for the sport and the spiritual lessons it had taught him.

 What I didn’t expect was that the message I was to hear didn’t come through him, but through the young men who stood to testify to their peers.
 Three senior athletes shared their testimony of how God had saved them and led them to attend Wheaton and play football.
 Every story was different, with one similarity.
 All three of these young men spoke of their grandparents and the powerful impact they had made in their lives… That night it was as though God said to me, “See, Vickie!
 I’m not finished with you yet!
 This high calling–of wife and mom–is a forever calling.
 You will continue to have an impact for generations to come!”

 I fully believe that a mother’s job is never done.
 We never stop caring, praying and loving on our children, and the mission continues as those precious grandchildren come into our lives.

 My nest will always be a resting place: HOME

 Never unoccupied: a place of refuge.

-It’s not uncommon for me to think back on those days and cry–but more often now those tears are not the heart-wrenching “those days are gone” tears, but the “Oh, how blessed I’ve been!” tears of joy.
+It’s not uncommon for me to think back on those days with tears in my eyes–but more often now those tears are not the heart-wrenching “those days are gone” tears, but the “Oh, how blessed I’ve been!” tears of joy.